umartokyo/dp-reports/Extended Essay/extended_essay_clean_draft.md

 ### Stockfish
 Based on classical search algorithms, Stockfish represents the pinnacle of human ingenuity.
 It has consistently dominated at competition, notably the Top Chess Engine Championship (TCEC), where it achieved 16 titles and 9 runner up finishes out of 26 tournaments.
 Its core architecture relies on a deterministic search with domain-specific optimisation, allowing it to evaluate billions of positions per second with remarkable accuracy.

 Static evaluation function is a numeric way of determining which side is in advantage in a given position without further search.
 It takes the board as input and returns a numerical score: positive values indicate advantage for white, negative for black, and zero represents equality.
 Parameters for evaluation are based on handcrafted features, tuned by chess experts and automated testing.
-These include but are not limited to:
+These include but are not limited to material balance, activity of pieces, number of available moves in every piece, safety of the king.
-- Material Balance: material advantage.
-- Piece activity and mobility: number of available moves
-- Position: control of the centre and to the opponents king, safety of the king.
 Parameters are continuously refined and examples above might not represent the state of stockfish.

 > Three example positions with evaluation scores showing (1) material advantage, (2) positional advantage, and (3) equality despite uneven material.